 Other European cities have launched similar initiatives.
 Milan, one of the most polluted cities in Europe, plans to convert 35 km of streets into spaces for cyclists and pedestrians over the summer, when COVID-19 restrictions are lifted.
 The city plan includes temporary cycle lanes, new wider sidewalks, speed limits below 30 km / h, and streets where cyclists and pedestrians have priority over cars.

 France will see more than 1000 km of temporary cycle paths being put in place in the coming weeks!
 Even in rural areas! @jen_keesmaat @RobinMazumder https://t.co/5Ypn5sHAj3 - Tudor ALEXIS (@ tudoralexis1) May 10, 2020 France is installing temporary cycle paths in cities across the country.
-Paris plans to open 400 miles of cycle paths and turn its largest city crossing into a bicycle-only highway.
-Mayor Anne Hidalgo, who championed the cause of cyclists long before the pandemic, said the idea of Paris returning to a car-dominated city was "out of the question".
+Paris plans to open 400 miles of cycle paths and turn its largest city crossing into a motorway reserved for bicycles.
+Mayor Anne Hidalgo, who championed the cause of cyclists long before the pandemic, said the idea of Paris returning to a car-dominated city was “out of the question”.

 Installation of a provisional cycle path in Brussels